Fauna of Australia: Invasive species

 Introduction of exotic fauna in Australia by design, accident and natural processes has led to a considerable number of invasive, feral and pest species which have flourished and now impact the environment adversely.
 Introduced organisms affect the environment in a number of ways.
-Rabbits render land economically useless by eating everything.
+European rabbits render land economically useless by eating everything.
 Red foxes affect local endemic fauna by predation while the cane toad poisons the predators by being eaten.
 Some water fleas may have been introduced to Australia by humans or birds.
 Other invasive species include birds (Indian mynah), fish (common carp), insects (red imported fire ant), molluscs (Asian mussel).
 The problem is compounded by invasive exotic flora as well as introduced diseases, fungi and parasites.
 An example of this is Blue Green Algae, which is spreading through many bodies of water in rural Victoria, such as the Gippsland Lakes.

 Costly, laborious and time-consuming efforts at control of these species has met with little success and this continues to be a major problem area in the conservation of Australia's biodiversity.

 Many of the introduced species are not regulated through wildlife services and can be regularly hunted year round.
 Some states even fund hunting initiatives though the efficacy of these programs are disputed.

+According to a 2023 report co-authored by biologist Tim Low, invasive species are the leading cause of native Australian animal extinctions since the 1960s.